kalari499/kalari499.github.io/_posts/2019-10-24-Crawling-website-with-Ruby.md

 ---
 layout: post
 title: Crawling websites with Ruby
-description: A quick tutorial on web scrapping in Ruby, using Nokogiri gem
+description: A quick tutorial on web scrapping in Ruby, using Nokogiri gem.
 category: Programming
 ---